nonomal/Fail2Ban-Report/Setup-Instructions.md

 ## 🌐 Optional: AbuseIPDB Integration

-Fail2Ban-Report supports an optional IP reputation check via [AbuseIPDB](https://www.abuseipdb.com/), a public threat intelligence platform.
+Fail2Ban-Report supports an optional IP reputation check and reporting via [AbuseIPDB](https://www.abuseipdb.com/), a public threat intelligence platform.

 ### 🔎 What It Does

-- Displays the number of reports an IP address has received on AbuseIPDB
+- Displays how often an IP has been reported on AbuseIPDB
-- Helps assess the trustworthiness of an IP before unblocking it
+- Allows you to manually report abusive IPs directly from the interface
-- Sends reports **only on manual user request** — no automation
+- Helps assess the trustworthiness of IP addresses before unblocking them

 ### 🧰 Requirements